zlatnaspirala/magic-three/README.md

 ## More info

-I have performance stable at 90% value.
+I have performance stable at ~90% value.
 I load extra fbx animation 22Mb to test little more better.
 Image formats like WebP and AVIF often provide better compression than PNG or JPEG, which means faster downloads and less data consumption.
+I use freeware GIMP he had a webp format support for exports.
+Lighthouse screenshot:
 <img src="https://github.com/zlatnaspirala/magic-three/blob/main/non-project-files/pwa.png" width="800" height="500">